Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Some of these old lenses don’t have the best auto-focus, so you may get better results with manual focusing.

 While you’re checking out your lenses, try different apertures.
-On most lenses, it’s the aperture in the middle of the range that offer the best sharpness.
+On most lenses, it’s the aperture in the middle of the range that offers the best sharpness.
 So while I love my f/1.4 primes for their glorious bokeh, those aren’t always the sharpest apertures on the lens.
-Neither are the really small apertures that give the deepest views in depth of field.
+Neither are the really small apertures that give the deepest views in the depth of field.

 It’s usually the boring, f/8 or f/11 that find the sharpest results.